Published in Pipeline

 How about the secondary outcomes?

-Superiority was also demonstrated, with Zenkuda reducing the risk of developing prespecified sight-threatening complications (see here).
+Superiority was also demonstrated, with Zenkuda demonstrating superiority to sham via an 85% risk reduction (for the key secondary endpoint of developing sight-threatening complications).

 • And compare this to GLOW1’s 89% reduced risk.